duointeractive/media-nommer/doc_src/source/feederd.rst

 AWS_ACCESS_KEY_ID
 -----------------

-The AWS id for the account that will queue encoding jobs in SimpleDB_, and track job state in SimpleDB_.
+The `Amazon AWS`_ id for the account that will queue encoding jobs in SimpleDB_, and track job state in SimpleDB_.

 AWS_SECRET_ACCESS_KEY
 ---------------------

-The AWS key for the account that will queue encoding jobs in SimpleDB_, and track job state in SimpleDB_.
+The `Amazon AWS`_ key for the account that will queue encoding jobs in SimpleDB_, and track job state in SimpleDB_.

 SQS_QUEUE_NAME
 --------------